 Employers and employees, job seekers and recruiters alike — especially in the healthcare industry — have shifted focus, become more flexible and adaptable, and learned new skills quickly.
 For those working, hours have been longer, and pressure has been higher, while those out of work may be considering their next professional step

-Let’s look at some of the big picture trends in healthcare recruitment for 2021, in light of 2020, with some optimism.
+Let’s look at some of the big picture trends in healthcare recruitment for 2022, in light of the pandemic, with some optimism.

 What trends should you keep in mind as you start your hiring process?

 IT’S ALL ABOUT THE BENES!